This is a top-level introduction to Orgs. If you already know what Orgs are and want to get up and running, jump ahead to "Getting Started".

 packages, or even packages under a different scope, such as a user scope,

-ag_dubs is an npm user.
+isaacs is an npm user.

-Orgs are free if your organization only has public packages.
+Orgs are free if your Organization only has public packages.